Chunky Monkey Muffins

 - Add in the eggs, vanilla, honey, apple cider vinegar, coconut oil, 2 bananas and shredded coconut and using an electric mixer blend until well combined

-- Break the remaining banana into pieces and add to the batter along with the walnuts and chocolate, stir lightly until just combined but do not over mix as you want the banana to remain in chunks
+- Break the remaining banana into pieces and add to the batter along with the walnuts, stir lightly until just combined but do not over mix as you want the banana to remain in chunks